holymp2006/bemo-backend/README.md

 #### Cards:

- - Get all cards: GET /cards
+ - Get all cards: GET /cards.
+Can filter by filter[date] and filter[status] parameters
  - Create a new card: POST /cards
  - Update a card: PATCH /cards/{card}
  - Delete a card: DELETE /cards/{card}
+ - Get all cards (not in JSON:API format): GET /list-cards.
+Can filter by 'date' and 'status' parameters

 ### Test
 php artisan test